Cambridge-ICCS/TCTrack/docs/data/output_file.rst

     sources to decide which quantities are comparable, and facilitates building applications with powerful extraction, regridding, and display capabilities."*

-TCTrack produces CF-compliant data files for all tracking algorithms with clear metadata.
+TCTrack produces CF-compliant files for all tracking algorithms with clear metadata.

 `FAIR <https://www.go-fair.org/fair-principles/>`_ is an acronym for